samleti-balaji/Bus-Pass-Management-System/README.md

-# Bus-Pass-Management-System
+Bus Pass Management System

-This is my Final Year Major Project - Bus Pass Management System is developed using HTML, CSS and Javascript as Front-end technologies.
+Welcome to the Bus Pass Management System!
+This project represents the culmination of my final year studies, aiming to streamline the process of issuing and managing bus passes efficiently.
+Built using HTML, CSS, and JavaScript, this system provides a user-friendly interface for both administrators and passengers.

 Do check out project - https://samleti-balaji.github.io/Bus-Pass-Management-System/BusPass.html